 Financial aid flubs

 Some merit-based scholarships have similar academic requirements for continued receipt of the scholarship in subsequent years.
-(College cost calculator)
+(Calculator: How much do I need to save for college?)

-According to the National Center for Education Statistics, 86 percent of students at public four-year colleges and universities and 90 percent of those at private nonprofit four-year institutions were awarded some form of financial aid in the 2014-2015 academic year, the most recent year for which data are available.1
+According to the National Center for Education Statistics, 85 percent of students at both public four-year colleges and universities and at private nonprofit four-year institutions were awarded some form of financial aid in the 2016-2017 academic year, the most recent year for which data are available.1

 Ultimately, colleges want students who reflect their ideals and values.
 Thus, students who demonstrate poor decision-making or appear to have a broken moral compass may be unceremoniously dismissed.

-In the case of Harvard College, admissions officers were made aware of offensive messages and graphics posted on an online chat group by a small number of incoming freshman, according to the school’s newspaper, The Harvard Crimson.2 After reviewing the posts, the college reportedly emailed all students involved and asked them to explain their actions, notifying them that their admission was under review.
+For example, in 2017 Harvard College admissions officers were made aware of offensive messages and graphics posted on an online chat group by a small number of incoming freshman, according to the school’s newspaper, The Harvard Crimson.2 After reviewing the posts, the college reportedly emailed all students involved and asked them to explain their actions, notifying them that their admission was under review.

-As a result of the incident, the school newspaper reported that admissions offers were pulled for at least 10 prospective members of the Class of 2021.
+As a result of the incident, the school newspaper reported that admissions offers were rescinded for at least 10 prospective members of the Class of 2021.

 “While colleges do not proactively review students’ social media posts, they will do so if a problem is brought to their attention,” said Kantrowitz.
 “Facebook is public, even if a post is made in a closed group.”